Mass spectra and strong decays of charmed and charmed-strange mesons: Discussion

-The simple potential model may overestimate the mass of the low-mass $D_s(1P_1)$ state if considering $D_{s1}(2460)$ as a candidate of it.
+The simple potential model overestimates the mass of the low-mass $D_s(1P_1)$ state if considering $D_{s1}(2460)$ as a candidate of it.
 The mass calculated with lattice QCD also is significantly higher than that of $D_{s1}(2460)$~\cite{Moir:2013ub}.
 The coupled-channel effects may play an important role because of the closeness behavior for the bare $c\bar{s}$ and $D^*K$ threshold.
 Recently, Zhi Yang \emph{et al.} studied these effects within the Hamiltonian effective field theory by combining it with the quark model~\cite{Yang:2021tvc}.
-They found that $D_s(1P_1)$ strongly couples with the $S$-wave $D^*K$ channel.
-Thus, the bare $c\bar{s}$ core has a significant mass shift due to the $S$-wave interaction and becomes the physical state $D_{s1}(2460)$.
-This state may consist of the $D_s(1P_1)$ state, but at the same time couples to the $D^*K$ channel~\cite{Yang:2021tvc}.
-In other words, the $D_{s1}(2460)$ resonance may be a mixture of the bare $c\bar{s}$ core and $D^{*}K$ component.
+They found that the $D_{s1}(2460)$ resonance may consist of the $D_s(1P_1)$ state, but at the same time couples to the $D^*K$ channel~\cite{Yang:2021tvc}.
+In the present work, including the $D^{*}K$ loop we also study the coupled-channel effects on the mass shifts of the two $1^+$ $D_s$ states.
+Our results are shown in Fig.~\ref{DDs1Ppurestatesmassshift}.
+It is found that there is a $\sim 40$ MeV correction to the bare mass of $D_s(1P_1)$ due to a strong $S$-wave $D^{*}K$ interaction.
+The physical mass of the dressed $D_s(1P_1)$ is reduced to $M_{phy}=2488$~MeV, which is close to the measured mass of $D_{s1}(2460)$.
+It should be mentioned that coupled-channel effects on $D_{s1}(2536)$ are negligibly small due to its weak coupling with the $D^*K$ channel.
+Our coupled-channel analysis within the chiral quark model is consistent with that in Ref.~\cite{Yang:2021tvc}.
 Since the mass of $D_{s1}(2460)$ is below the $D^{*}K$ threshold, it becomes an extremely narrow state.
-It should be mentioned that coupled-channel effects on the $D_{s1}(2536)$ are tiny due to a $D$-wave coupling with the $D^*K$ channel~\cite{Yang:2021tvc}.